-An optimized and holistic SIRA Bookmark has been added
+An optimized and holistic SIRA has been saved

 An optimized and holistic SIRA

 The next leap in systematic integrity risk analysis

 Towards the establishment of an optimized and holistic SIRA which will help safeguarding the systematic character of the SIRA as it is meant to be.
 With the right approach SIRA can be an effective strategic tool instead of an administrative burden.
 In this blog we describe what an optimized and holistic SIRA may look like.

 By Manon van Bakel en Sebastiaan van der Weide